subquery/documentation/docs/quickstart/quickstart_chains/cosmos.md

 The above code defines that you will be running a `handleTerraDeveloperFund` mapping function whenever there is a `vote` message from the [Terra Developer Fund](https://daodao.zone/multisig/juno1lgnstas4ruflg0eta394y8epq67s4rzhg5anssz3rc5zwvjmmvcql6qps2) smart contract.

-Check out our [Build/Manifest File](../../build/manifest.md) documentation to get more information about the Project Manifest (`project.yaml`) file.
+Check out our [Manifest File](../../build/manifest.md) documentation to get more information about the Project Manifest (`project.yaml`) file.

 Next, let’s dig further into Mapping Function’s configuration.